Ledger-Software/Docs/Dev-Process.md

 The team will use a scrum based process to aid in development.
 Sprints will be one week long.
 Sprint retrospective and grooming will be held each Wednesday after the meeting with the client.
-Stand-up meetings will be held each Monday, Wednesday, and Friday at 5pm in one of the department's Computer Science labs.
+Stand-up meetings will be held each Monday, Wednesday, and Friday.
+Monday meetings will be held at 5pm in one of the department's Computer Science labs.
+Wednesday meetings will be held at 2:30, and Friday meetings will be held at 3:30.
 [Trello](https://trello.com/ledger3) will be used to track the project's tasks.